jimmygizmo/nucleus/README.md

 ## Features and Technologies

 Features and technologies are covered in three sections.
-The Platform section covers the Docker, Docker Compose, custom automation, local development mode, cloud-deployed mode and related areas.
-The Frontend section covers the React web application which technically "runs" in the user's web browser but is "served" by NGINX.
-I consider NGINX to be part of the backend since it plays a central routing role for more than just the website even if it is often thought of as being at the "front" of everything.
-The React application is complex enough to be all of the "Frontend" so we will talk about NGINX in the Backend section.
+The **Platform** section covers the Docker, Docker Compose, custom automation, local development mode, cloud-deployed mode and related areas.
+The **Frontend** section covers the React web application which technically "runs" in the user's web browser but is "served" by NGINX.
+I consider NGINX to be part of the backend since it plays a central routing role for more than just the website even though it is often thought of as being at the "front" of everything.
+The React application is complex enough to be considered all of the "Frontend" so we will consider NGINX as being a **Backend** component.
 The idea of front, back and a linear stack are just simplifications anyhow.
-The actual architecture is more of a graph than a stack, in fact.
+The actual architecture of The Nucleus Stack is more of a graph than a stack, in fact .. and not an a-cyclic graph at that, but I digress.
+We'll talk about graphs soon as GraphQL is at the core of the primary Nucleus architure, with an optional traditional REST/SQL flavor that goes with the Next.js React variant of Nucleus.
+I've jsut touched on some big features which will be detailed in subsequent docs.
+Anyhow, the Backend covers everything running in containers and serving the React app and the data layers.
+Note that different Nucleus variants such as the Next.js variant, do blur these lines between frontend and backend a little bit but we can split hairs on those details later.

 ### Frontend